guybarnahum/aep/LLM.md

 # 3. Hard rules

-## Canonicality
+## Canonical boundary

-- AEP is canonical
+AEP is the source of truth.

-- tasks are canonical work state
+Slack and email are adapters only.

+They must NOT become:

+* the task store
+* the communication source of truth
+* the approval source of truth
+* the provenance source of truth

-- threads are canonical communication state
+All canonical state must remain in:

-- artifacts are canonical durable outputs
-- approvals and escalations are canonical governance state
+* tasks
+* threads
+* artifacts
+* approvals
+* escalations
+* audit / mapping tables

 ## Cognition boundary

-- LLM cognition stays inside the employee boundary
+LLM cognition belongs inside the employee boundary.

+Rules:

-- no raw private reasoning on public routes
+* private reasoning remains private
-- no prompt-profile leakage
+* bounded public rationale is published
+* threads are publication surfaces, not cognition dumps
-- no route-level free-form cognition generation
+* no route-level free-form cognition generation
-- no shared company-wide hidden “mind”
+* no shared hidden company brain

-## Work model
+## Explainability boundary

-- work happens through tasks, artifacts, threads, approvals, and escalations
-- not through free-form chat as the primary model
-- not through transient logs
-- not through Slack/email as source of truth
+Human-readable explanations are allowed only if:

+* they are derived from canonical state
+* they are deterministic
+* they do not expose hidden reasoning

+No LLM-generated explanations outside the employee boundary.

-## Human control
+## Explicit control

-Humans must be able to:
-- inspect work
-- inspect plans
-- inspect results
-- inspect validation outputs
-- inspect approvals/escalations
-- participate through canonical threads
-- intervene explicitly
+All control must be explicit and routed through canonical primitives:

+* tasks
+* threads
+* approvals
+* escalations
+* control surfaces

 ---